MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

     _The empty storage account_

 <a name="#Exercise2"></a>
-### Exercise 2: Use the Azure CLI to create a container and upload blobs ###
+### Exercise 2: Install and configure the Azure CLI ###

 The [Azure Cross-Platform Command-Line Interface](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli/) (CLI) is an open-source tool that provides a set of cross-platform commands for working with Microsoft Azure.
 The CLI provides most of the same functionality as the Azure Portal.
 It also offers features the portal does not, such as the ability to upload blobs to Azure Storage.
-In this exercise, you will install the Azure CLI and use it to create a container and upload some blobs.
+In this exercise, you will install and configure the Azure CLI.

 1. The Azure CLI is a Node.js application, and it is installed with the Node.js package manager (npm).
 To determine whether Node.js and npm are installed on your computer, open a command-prompt window and execute the following command: